primitivefinance/arbiter/documentation/src/chapter_1.md

 * **Historic Price Data:** The crate supports importing price data from CSV files.
 This feature is crucial for generating price paths for simulations and for working with historical price data.

 * **Optimal Routing Algorithm:** The crate is in the process of developing an optimal routing algorithm.
 When completed, this feature will enhance efficiency and performance in interacting with the Ethereum network.

+## Utility Module

+The `utils.rs` module provides utility functionality for the `simulate` crate.
+It contains the following functions:

+* `recast_address`: Recasts a `B160` type into an `Address` type.
+* `float_to_wad`: Converts a `f64` float into a WAD fixed point prepared `U256` number.
+* `wad_to_float`: Converts a WAD fixed point prepared `U256` number into a `f64` float.
+* `unpack_execution`: Takes an `ExecutionResult` and returns the raw bytes of the output that can be decoded.

+Additionally, the module includes the `UnpackError` struct, which represents an error encountered during simulation execution.
+It contains an error message and an optional byte output.

+These utility functions and error handling mechanisms streamline the development process and enhance the functionality of the `simulate` crate.

+The `simulate` crate, with its various submodules and utility module, provides a comprehensive framework for agent-based simulations, price paths, and middleware integration with the `revm`.
+It offers a wide range of features and customization options, making it a powerful tool for developers in the Rust ecosystem.